IIIF/api/image_api/image_api_1.2.md

 http://www.example.org/image-service/capabilities.json
 ```

 Each image information response (info.json) SHOULD link to the capabilities document if it is available.
 Clients SHOULD NOT assume the existence of the capabilities document if it is not linked, and instead use the profile document if present in the image information response.
-See [Section 5.2 - Capabilities Request][] for more information.
+See [Section 5.2 - Capabilities Request](#52-capabilities-request) for more information.

 ##  3. Identifier

 The API places no restrictions on the form of the identifiers that a server may use or support, although the identifier MUST be expressed as a string.
 All special characters (e.g. ? or #) MUST be URI encoded to avoid unpredictable client behaviors.
 The URL syntax relies upon slash (/) separators so any slashes in the identifier MUST be URI encoded (aka. percent-encoded, replace / with %2F ).
-See discussion in [Section 9 - URL Encoding and Decoding][20].
+See discussion in [Section 9 - URL Encoding and Decoding](#9-url-encoding-and-decoding).

 ##  4. Image Request Parameters